-Phylogenetic data: For downstream comparative analyses we downloaded sequences for the four most frequently sequenced mitochondrial genes (12S, COI, COII, and cytochrome b) and four nuclear genes (18S, 28S, elongation factor 1, and arginine kinase).
+Phylogenetic data: For downstream comparative analyses, we downloaded sequences for the four most frequently sequenced mitochondrial genes (12S, COI, COII, and cytochrome b) and four nuclear genes (18S, 28S, elongation factor 1, and arginine kinase).
 This yielded a dataset of 221 operational taxonomic units (OTUs) representing members of 12 of the 24 insect orders.
 All sequences were downloaded from GenBank (accession numbers in Supplemental Table 2).
 The sequences were aligned in MAFFT v.7 using default settings (Katoh et al. 2019).
 We used Gblocks 0.91b to remove ambiguously aligned sites from 12S, 18S, and 28S alignments, using options for less stringent selection including allowing smaller final blocks, gap positions within blocks, and less strict flanking requirements (Talavera and Castresana 2007).
 This resulted in alignments for 12s, 18s, and 28s of 346 bp, 1442 bp, and 253 bp in length, respectively.
 We used MEGA to manually adjust the alignments of protein coding genes (COI, COII, elongation factor 1, cytochrome b, and arginine kinase) to ensure that the reading frame was maintained (Tamura et al. 2011).
 These alignments were 1463 bp, 683 bp, 1064 bp, 409 bp, and 1019 bp in length, respectively.
 For tree inferences in RAxML, alignments were concatenated (total length 6686 bp) while each gene was kept separate for Bayesian tree inference.

 Rogue taxa, or taxa which are placed inconsistently with equal probability during phylogenetic inference due to insufficient or erroneous data, will often lead to overestimation of rates of trail evolution, similar to what is seen in supertrees (Thomson and Shaffer 2010; Rabosky 2015).
 To avoid this problem we inferred 100 rapid bootstrap trees using RAxML-HPC v.8 on XSEDE using the CIPRES Science Gateway (Miller et al. 2010; Stamatakis 2014).
 Using these trees, we calculated taxon instability index with Mesquite v 3.6 (Maddison and Maddison 2007).
 A high index value, indicates a taxon has variable placement among trees.
 By visual inspection of this distribution, we found that 92% of taxa have indices less than 5000 but that above this, instability quickly increases (Supplemental Figure 1).
 To ensure that our estimate of rates was conservative, we removed the 18 taxa with scores higher than this cutoff.
 Filtering our dataset based on BUSCO scores (discussed below), gene sequence availability, and taxonomic instability index scores led to a final dataset of 201 taxa for our Bayesian analysis.

-We used BEAST v2.5.2 for the inference of timecalibrated phylogenies (Drummond and Rambaut 2007).
-For a starting tree we selected the best maximum likelihood tree from RAxML which we converted to an ultrametric tree using nonparametric rate smoothing implemented in the function chronos in the R package APE (Paradis et al. 2004).
+We used BEAST v2.5.2 for the inference of time-calibrated phylogenies (Drummond and Rambaut 2007).
+For a starting tree, we selected the best maximum likelihood tree from RAxML which we converted to an ultrametric tree using nonparametric rate smoothing implemented in the function chronos in the R package APE (Paradis et al. 2004).
 We assumed a relaxed log-normal clock, a GTR substitution model with among site rate variation modeled with a gamma distribution, and a birth-death branching model.
 We estimated nucleotide substitution model parameters independently across four partitions: protein codon positions 1, 2, 3, and the ribosomal positions.
 To calibrate divergence time estimation, we placed eight priors on node ages in the tree.
 Normal distributions with means and standard deviations were chosen to represent previous estimates of the ages of the root of the tree and the origin of: Lepidoptera, Diptera, Hymenoptera, Coleoptera, Blattodea/Phasmatodea, Hemiptera, and Ephemeroptera/Odonata (Supplemental Table 3) (Misof et al. 2014).
 Two independent BEAST runs were completed.